 A smaller patch, an echo in bright green beside the right tower, has its own black shadow.
 It adds a forward diagonal, almost the only other color, and a lone burst of representation—a magnificent clump of trees.
 Matisse might well have effaced all other traces of experience, and in fact he started the canvas with a more detailed image before simplifying it.
 One can see him scraping it away in the towers or much of the blue.
 The dry black, almost like charcoal on paper, seems improvised, and Matisse loved improvisation.
 His prints of the period favored monotypes, so that his only choice was to begin again.

-Henri Matisse tended to use size to make major statements, as with his two versions of The Dance a few years before or The Joy of Life back in 1906.
+Henri Matisse tended to use size to make major statements, as with his two versions of The Dance a few years before, The Joy of Life back in 1906, or room-scale cutouts like Matisse's The Swimming Pool.
 Notre Dame is only three feet wide.
 He had been working on Bathers by then for seven years.
 A photo shows him on a ladder holding a palette and brushes—a charmingly old-world approach to mural painting.
 Still, the blue field of Notre Dame, the few black lines, and the vertical just short of human scale make me think decades ahead to a painting with a similar title but more than five times as wide.
 In Cathedra, in 1951, Barnett Newman has the ultimate expression of Abstract Expressionism and the late modern sublime.